mahaley22/Uncertainty-Sampling/index.md

 ## Some interesting examples
 One challenge with this datset is that there is a lack of complete alternate reference translations.
 So when mismatches between the source and target do occur,
-1) acceptable replacement with an acceptable synonym, e.g. "perplexed/confused", "this/that".
+1) acceptable replacement with an synonymous word or words, e.g. "perplexed/confused", "this/that", "keep" vs. "put" (image above).
 These acceptable replacements might have little uncertainty, but plenty do have higher uncertainty

 ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Flight%20vs.%20Hotel.PNG = 100x100)
 <img src="https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Flight%20vs.%20Hotel.PNG" width="500" height="400" />